Welcome to today's edition of the Rush 24-7 podcast.

 Well, they can't do global warming because they got Gore nominated for the Peace Prize because of that.

-I I have I'm making plans for my legacy to continue long beyond my earthly life.
+But I don't want to divulge anything, but as all important people have done, I'm making plans for my legacy to continue long beyond my earthly life.

-Well, you have done so much uh for the conservative cause in so many ways, and I thank you for continuing to educate us and converting many people.
+Well, you have done so much for the conservative cause in so many ways, and I thank you for continuing to educate us and converting many people.

 Traditional marriage has to be the standard for society because it's the healthiest.